Analysis | What You Need to Know as the Brexit Deadline Nears

 3. What’s a no-deal Brexit?

-There’s still a slim chance that Britain could crash out of the bloc on March 29 with no agreement or grace period.
+There’s still a chance that Britain could crash out of the bloc on April 12 with no agreement or grace period.
 That would leave it with no legal arrangements to smooth trade and other transactions with its neighbors, snarling cross-border commerce.
 Bottlenecks could bring shortages of everything from food to drugs to manufacturing components.
 Both sides are preparing for the worst, for example taking steps to prevent a financial-markets meltdown.
 But while the measures can mitigate some of the more catastrophic outcomes -- such as flights being grounded -- they won’t address the obstacles to trade that would suddenly emerge.
-A second cliff-edge is now on the horizon -- at the end of June.
-If the U.K. doesn’t hold European Parliament elections and doesn’t have a deal by then, it will be ejected from the bloc on July 1 with no way back.

 4. Why has May failed so far?